Skip to content

 When you file taxes, expense reports are a requirement for tracking business costs that you can write off.
 They’re also essential for auditing and other obligatory financial matters, such as reimbursements (and other allowances) for employees

-As your business grows, so too does the importance of a proper expense report.
+As your business grows, so too does the importance of a proper expense report, detailing every type of expense.
 But even if you’re a sole proprietor, your expense report is required for tax filing and auditing.
 And it is highly important to make sure any documents used for those purposes are filed accordingly.

 Cash flow adjustments

-Even if you don’t need to file taxes and provide documentation for auditing, you would still need expense reports to be able to track and manage your cash flow.
+Even if you don’t need to file taxes and provide documentation for auditing, you would still need expense reports with itemized expenses to track and manage your cash flow.
 It’s crucial that you’re able to make data-driven cash flow adjustments by identifying areas where you might be overspending.

 You’ll need the historical data contained in previous expense reports to plot future budgets based on your previous spending patterns.